nmapx/revolut-stocks-list/README.md

 ## The list

-As the result you will get a file with all recognized tickers.
-Company name is not supported yet (I'm adding it manually).
+As the result you will get a file with all recognized tickers and companies names.

+**OCR is still not the most accurate solution so you can find few mistakes there (about 2-3% misidentified tickers).**

 Below you can find already extracted list of all available stocks.
 I will update it from time to time.

+*Updated on: 13.01.2020*

+*Number of rows: 796*

 | Ticker | Company name     |
 |-------|-------------------|